twse/random-stuff/FontCreator Data Files and Registry Keys.md

 All values start with a capital D enclosed in square brackets.
 * **Clear Values** – Sets the value for all kerning pairs to zero.
 Used for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter*).
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs with a zero value.
-Version 3.0 through 6.5 removes pairs with unmapped glyphs (version 7.0 & above keeps them).
+Version 3.0 until 6.5 removes pairs with unmapped glyphs (version 7.0 & above keeps them).

 ### OpenType Layout Feature Editor
 * Checkbox: **Debug: VOLT.UseGlyphIds** – It is used only for fonts with Microsoft VOLT projects.